 The current study was designed to address this gap.
 Because depression affects recollection more than familiarity—and given the difficulties associated with imaging free recall—we elected to conduct an ERP investigation of source memory in MDD.
 Source memory refers to conscious retrieval of the spatiotemporal details that define an encoding episode (Johnson et al., 1993).
 Importantly, source memory depends heavily on recollection—although familiarity can play an important role (Mollison and Curran, 2012)—and there is evidence that it is disrupted in depression (Degl’Innocenti and Bäckman, 1999).
 We used a design that recruits neural systems engaged during conceptual and perceptual source retrieval (Bergström et al., 2013; Dobbins and Wagner, 2005; Simons et al., 2005a).
 At study, participants viewed neutral words presented on the left or right above a question specifying an animacy or mobility judgment.
 At test, they were cued to recall the presentation side (perceptual source, “Side” cue) and encoding task (conceptual source, “Question” cue).
 A recent fMRI/ERP study in healthy adults (Bergström et al., 2013) found that both conceptual and perceptual retrieval elicited the most well-studied ERP marker of recollection: a positive deflection over parietal scalp that extends from about 400-800 ms post-stimulus, typically with a left hemisphere maximum (Rugg and Curran, 2007).
 Both forms of retrieval also activated the precuneus and elicited a negative polarity ERP maximal over posterior electrodes that is referred to as the late posterior negativity, or LPN (Cycowicz et al., 2001; Johansson and Mecklinger, 2003; Mecklinger et al., 2007).
 Intriguingly, the LPN extended over left frontal scalp during conceptual retrieval, and this was mirrored by fMRI activation in left dorsolateral PFC.
 Related fMRI studies confirmed that left and medial PFC regions were more strongly activated during conceptual vs. perceptual source retrieval (Simons et al., 2005a,b).

 Based on this prior work, we expected depression to impair conceptual source memory, for two reasons.
-First, MDD is associated with volumetric loses in medial PFC (Treadway et al., 2015), and to the extent that medial PFC is especially important for conceptual vs. perceptual retrieval (Simons et al., 2005a,b), we reasoned that conceptual retrieval would be especially disrupted in MDD.
+First, MDD is associated with volumetric losses in medial PFC (Treadway et al., 2015), and to the extent that medial PFC is especially important for conceptual vs. perceptual retrieval (Simons et al., 2005a,b), we reasoned that conceptual retrieval would be especially disrupted in MDD.
 Second, rumination is negatively associated with episodic memory in depression (Hertel, 1998), and rumination activates PFC circuits particularly active during conceptual retrieval (Cooney et al., 2010); thus, we expected heightened rumination in MDD to preferentially disrupt conceptual retrieval.
 Because prior work has presented the retrieval data collapsed over different encoding tasks (e.g., Bergström et al., 2013; Simons et al., 2005a), we did not expect conceptual or perceptual retrieval to vary with the encoding tasks in either group.